LaurentOngaro/UEVaultManager/docs/source/output.rst

 The output file
 ~~~~~~~~~~~~~~~

-The result of the listing can be displayed on the console where the app
+The result of the listing can be displayed on the console where the application
 has been launched.
 This is done by default.
 But it can also be saved in
 a csv or a json file for a future use.